 - some lint from your dryer’s lint trap.
 Cotton balls are another option.
 Or lint trimmed from fuzzy sweaters and blankets?

 Finding gross, old crayons was not as easy as I thought it would be.
 In fact, I didn’t find any at home that were really bad enough to warrant being melted.
 My son just doesn’t use his enough.
-But I did find some skimpy little broken ones that I figured would just break further if he used them again.
-We get these little packets of impossibly thin crayons at restaurants sometimes, and someone once gave him a box of off-brand ones with boring colors as gifts.
+But we get these little packets of impossibly thin crayons at restaurants sometimes, and someone once gave him a box of off-brand ones with boring colors as a gift.
 So I selected some to burn.
-But if I do this again, I will ask around at pre-schools, restaurants, and maybe on some Mommy listservs and such.
-I also ended up a few candle stubs, and that worked well, too.
+But if I do this again, I will ask around at pre-schools, restaurants, and maybe on some Mommy listservs.
+I also ended up using a few candle stubs, and that worked well, too.